 Transcripts are processed in the registrar's office.
 In accordance with federal law, transcripts cannot be released without the written consent of the student.
 Transcripts are \$5 each for non-completers, but are free of charge for graduates and current students of Northwestern College.
 Transcripts should be sent directly to another college or university or to an official of an organization.
 All transcripts released to the student will be stamped "issued to student."
 This advises a third party that the student had personal possession of the transcript.
-Because this transcript bears the Northwestern seal, it is still considered an official document.
 No educational record (e.g. transcript, diploma, non-immigrant status transfer, etc.) will be released until all financial obligations to the college have been met.
 There is a \$25 charge for express mailing of transcripts.